serhmarch/modbuspy/examples/README.md

-# ModbusPy Examples
+# modbuspy Examples

-This directory contains example applications for the ModbusPy library.
+This directory contains example applications for the modbuspy library.

 ## Client Examples